awsdocs/aws-transfer-user-guide/doc_source/key-management.md

 To manage your PGP keys, you must use AWS Secrets Manager\.

+**Note**
+Your secret name includes your Transfer Family server ID\.
+This means you should have already identified or created a server *before* you can store your PGP key information in AWS Secrets Manager\.

 If you want to use one key and passphrase for all of your users, you can store the PGP key block information under the secret name `aws/transfer/server-id/@pgp-default`, where `server-id` is the ID for your Transfer Family server\.
 This default key is used if there is no key where the `user-name` matches the user that is executing the workflow\.

 Alternatively, you can create a key for a specific user\.
 In this case, the format for the secret name is `aws/transfer/server-id/user-name`, where `user-name` matches the user that is running the workflow for a Transfer Family server\.

 **Note**
-You can store a maximum of 3 keys, per Transfer Family server, per user\.
+You can store a maximum of 3 PGP private keys, per Transfer Family server, per user\.

 **To configure PGP keys for use with decryption**